bbc/simorgh/src/app/hooks/useOptimizelyVariation/README.md

 ### Usage

-Here's an example of it's usage:
+Here's an example of its usage:

 ```jsx
 import withOptimizelyProvider from '#app/containers/PageHandlers/withOptimizelyProvider';